mitsiu-carreno/go-tour/README.md

 > Inside a function, the := short assignment statement can be used in place of a var declaration with implicit type Outside a function, every statement begins with a keyword (var, func, and so on) and so the := construct is not available.

+> Constants are declared like variables, but with the const keyword.
+Constants can be character, string, boolean, or numeric values. **Constants cannot be declared using the := syntax.**

 #### Packages
 Are given lower case, single-word names; there should be no need for underscores or mixedCaps.